Blog

 Once the columns have been verified, go back and modify your query.
 Under options, select “No header row.”

-Setting Up The Dashboard The Data Table – Creating Tabs for Each Platform In Google Sheets
+Setting Up The Google Looker Studio Performance Dashboard Data Table – Creating Tabs for Each Platform In Google Sheets

 For this example, we are going to pull data from three sources: